 Attending conferences and meetings is a great way to get involved in family medicine and network with leaders in the specialty while you are a student.
 Many events offer scholarships and feature residency fairs, as noted below.

 Each summer, thousands of medical students and family medicine residents travel to Kansas City, Mo., for National Conference.
 At this three-day event, clinical skills, leadership development, and career planning are covered in workshops and procedural skills courses.
 Students can network with and learn about nearly any family medicine residency program in the country at the nation's largest specialty residency fair.
 The National Congress of Student Members, which convenes during the conference, offers the ideal forum for discussing issues and concerns facing medical students.
 The NCSM business sessions provide the opportunity to have a voice in AAFP policies and positions and to elect AAFP student leaders.
-Be sure to check out the National Conference Scholarship Award Program for funding opportunities.
+Be sure to check out the National Conference event page for details, including information on scholarships.

 FMX is the AAFP's annual educational conference and a celebration for its members.
 Medical students can take part in everything family physicians experience at this event over five exciting days.
 FMX occurs every fall, after the Congress of Delegates, and takes place in a different major city each year--if your medical school is nearby, don't pass up the opportunity to go and hear incredible speakers and network with inspiring physicians.